sul-dlss-labs/lapl-directories/README.md

 ## Run

-To generate a CSV of the phone directories and the number of pages in each:
+To generate a CSV of metadata for the titles, and download the PDFs for each page:

     ./crawl.py